Estimated reading time: 27 minutes

 Finding the Best Expat Tax and Financial Advice

-If you want to make the most of your money when retiring to Spain, you need to take professional financial advice.
+If you want to make the most of your money when retiring to Spain, you need to take professional financial advice in Spain.

 An independent financial adviser can explain your options and offer suggestions that you probably have not thought about.
 An IFA can also look at ways to help you pay less tax on savings and investments you may have in the UK as well as in Spain.

 Another aspect you need to consider is estate planning, which covers making wills in the UK and Spain and protecting your assets from wealth tax.